bharadwaj/cm-dw1/README.md

 # App Structure:

 App:

-  -AppComponent: Provides with HTML view template.
+  - AppComponent: Provides with HTML view template.

-  -AppService: Has skeleton code for implementing HTTP RestAPI calls.
+  - AppService: Has skeleton code for implementing HTTP RestAPI calls.

-  -AppModule: Starting point for Angular2 module.
+  - AppModule: Starting point for Angular2 module.

-  -json: Consists of DataJson Json object Class definition which we use in our project.
+  - json: Consists of DataJson Json object Class definition which we use in our project.

 ### Installation